voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

    - text

 4. **Implement an exact algorithm for TSP** <br>
-   *This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO output)*
+   *This algorithm should find the exact solution for TSP for smaller problem instances (for comparing to ACO and SA output)*
    - should be a very efficient and fast implementation

-5. **Create a visualisation of ACO** <br>
+5. **Create a visualisation of algorithms** <br>
-    *Create an informative and interactive interface that allows users with different level of expertise to interact with ACO visualisation easily*
+    *Create an informative and interactive interface that allows users with different level of expertise to interact with visualisation easily*
    - visualisation of how ants move between cities and how pheromone levels change
+   - visualisation of how output of SA changes with each iteration
+   - make it possible to hide/show any visualisation
-   -  provide the ability for users to customize ACO parameters, such as the number of ants, evaporation rate, etc.
+   - provide the ability for users to customize ACO and SA parameters
    - adjustable speed and pause functionality
    - fast-forwarding through iterations
    - showing important information such as the number of iteration, the best route and its length, and when it was found